Healthdirect Free Australian health advice you can count on.

 For emergency help during a bushfire, call triple zero (000).

-Bushfires can occur at any time in Australia, although some regions will be at greatest risk at a specific time of the year.
-It's important to be prepared year round.
+Bushfires can happen at any time in Australia, though some areas are at higher risk at specific times of the year.
+It's important to be prepared all year round.

 Am I at risk of a bushfire?